 Master the basic chords on guitar: A beginners guide

-In short, the first chords I recommend learning on guitar are E minor, E Major, A minor, A Major, C Major, G Major, D Major and D minor.
-These are known as open chords because they include one or more open strings that don’t need to be pressed down.
+In short, the first chords I recommend learning on guitar are E minor, E Major, A minor, A Major, C Major, G Major, D Major, D minor and F Major.
+All of the chords we’re covering (except for F) are known as open chords because they include one or more open strings that don’t need to be pressed down.

 How to read the guitar chord charts

-Take a look at the image below to better understand the chord chart symbols.
+Take a look at the image below to better understand the chord charts in this lesson.

 Fretting hand fingering chart

-This chart shows you what numbers are used to represent your fingers for the fretting hand.
+The chart below shows you what numbers are used to represent your fingers for the fretting hand (the one used to press down on notes).

 Fretting hand fingering guitar chart